TheLouisHong/TheLouisHong.github.io/about.md

 # Hi, I am Louis Hong.

-I'm currently a game developer (who works currently works on mobile games) based on Seattle.
+I'm currently a game developer based on Seattle.
 Studying at the DigiPen Institute Of Technology.

-I am the founder of the studio Broken Taxi Studios.
+I am the founder of Broken Taxi Studios.
 Currently we are working on a mobile game named "Speed Block", a challenging game of a speeding block making tight turns in order to not fall off a collapsing lane platform.
 I really hope to share more about this game on the blog.

 #### My Programmer's Log